← MANAGING AGENTS

 No license.
 No exam.
 No oversight.

-Orsid Realty manages 304 buildings containing an estimated 20,000 units worth of residential real estate — and needs no state license to do so.
+Orsid Realty is the HPD managing agent of record for 232 buildings containing an estimated 30,000 residential units — and needs no state license to do so.
 In Florida, a Community Association Manager must pass a state exam, carry a bond, and complete continuing education.
 In New York, there is no equivalent requirement.

 See all 100+ regulatory gaps →